googlefonts/how-to-hint-variable-fonts/README.md

 **Save VTT Source font**

 When working on a font in VTT, this font file contains all the source data for the hinting that has been completed.
 The shipping version of the font should not contain all the VTT related private tables.
-This file should be safely stored and saved in a seperate location.
-Additional hinting to the font may be required at a later date or the glyph set may need extending.
+This file should be safely stored and saved in a separate location.
+Additional hinting to the font may be required at a later date or the glyph set may need to be extended.

 **Prepare a “ship” version of font for distribution**

-This version of the font is the final shiping font and will have been stripped of the private tables.
+This version of the font is the final shipping font and will have been stripped of the private tables.
 Visual TrueType removes the Visual TrueType source code and the TrueType source code (or glyph program) assembled from that Visual TrueType source code, but not the binary TrueType ‘glyf’ table created from the TrueType source code.

 - On the Tools menu, click Ship Font.